Economic Development Committee

 Business of the Year Award

-The City is now taking nominations for the 2018 Business of the Year Award, which is presented annually at the Chamber of Commerce Dinner held in February.
+The City has closed nominations for the 2018 Business of the Year Award.
+The EDC and City Council representatives are making their selection.
+The award is presented annually at the Chamber of Commerce Dinner held in February.

 - 5 p.m.